-Workplace benefits also can help save on taxes, says Wendy Weaver, a Certified Financial Planner at FBB Capital Partners in Bethesda, Md.
-She recommends workers contribute to their company 401(k) or other retirement plan where employee contributions are made on a pre-tax basis and the money grows tax-deferred.
-Similar tax-saving employer-provided benefits include Health Savings Accounts or flexible spending accounts.
+Workplace benefits also can help save on taxes, says Wendy Weaver, a Certified Financial Planner at FBB Capital Partners in Bethesda, Maryland.
+She recommends workers contribute to their company 401(k) or other retirement plan where employee contributions are made on a pretax basis and the money grows tax-deferred.
+Similar tax-saving, employer-provided benefits include health savings accounts or flexible spending accounts.

 5. Don’t procrastinate

 New taxpayers are sometimes intimidated by the process.
 But don't let that slow your filing process, says Kibler.
 "You want to leave ample time before the April deadline in case you run into issues, have questions or have trouble getting an appointment with a tax preparer," she says.

 There is, however, a tax timing flip side.
 Don't be in such a hurry to file, especially if you're getting a refund, that you make a costly mistake.
 Make sure you have all the information and supporting documentation to complete your tax return correctly.
 If you're still awaiting data as the filing deadline nears, ask the IRS for more time.